mohdyel/duckalorange1000/README.md

    - Works especially well for **untrained/novalidated IDs** listed in `untrained_planet_ids.csv`.

 3. **Untrained Planets**
    Most of the 100 untrained planet IDs were tested manually with promising results using `test_specific_folder_NoSigma.py`.

+4. **AVG normalized NMAE on the 100 unvalidated untrained data** is nearly 16 percent (lower is better) which is considered one of the best in the world

 ## Notes
 - Ensemble methods close the gap between `train_like_oof.csv` and real-world performance.